UCL/ECON-CLUSTER/README.md

 #$ -R y
 ```

-* Although machines have 8,16,24,48,96,128,256 and 1TB of memory, in reality this translates into requestable memory of 7.9,15.7,23.5,62.9,47.2,94.4GB. ie if you request 16G you will not be able to run on any of the 16G machines and your job will queue for longer.
+* Although machines have 8, 16, 24, 48, 96, 128, 256 and 1TB of memory, in reality this translates into requestable memory of 7.9, 15.7, 23.5, 62.9, 47.2, 94.4GB. i.e. if you request 16G you will not be able to run on any of the 16G machines and your job will queue for longer.

-** Also note in a parallel environment, the amount you request is the h_vmem and tmem multiplied by the number of cpu's you request.
+* Also note in a parallel environment, the amount you request is the `h_vmem` and `tmem` multiplied by the number of cpu's you request.

-See http://hpc.cs.ucl.ac.uk/memory_managment/.
-[Key take aways]
+See [](http://hpc.cs.ucl.ac.uk/memory_managment/) for more details.